Mistrust prevails as Sudan, South Sudan head for limited deal

-Faced with crumbling economies, Sudan's President Omar Hassan al-Bashir and his southern counterpart Salva Kiir were expected to reach an agreement to allow oil exports to resume during a summit on Sunday.
+Faced with crumbling economies, Sudan's President Omar Hassan al-Bashir and his southern counterpart Salva Kiir are expected to reach an agreement to allow oil exports to resume during a summit on Sunday.

 The leaders have the extra pressure of a threat of possible sanctions from the U.N.
 Security Council if they do not resolve their disputes this weekend.